Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

-Consider other opportunities to learn at the university that may exist outside the classroom.
+Consider writing about opportunities offered at the university that exist outside of the classroom.

-- For example, you may major in political science and love singing enough to want to learn how to sing better.
+- For example, you may major in political science but also want to become a better musician.

-- You might sign up for a voice class at the university and join choirs and singing groups to improve your singing.
+- You might sign up for a voice class at the university and join choirs and singing groups to improve your musical ability.

 Or, maybe you are a STEM major, but you’ve also been learning ASL.
-You may want to write about your interest in USC’s American Sign Language Club, to better practice your sign language.
+You could write about your interest in USC’s American Sign Language Club, as it would help you better practice your sign language.